qianxuewen/qianxuewen.github.io/index.md

 ## Recent News

 - 17/6/2021.
-Thank MALCOLM EGAN's invitation, I gave a talk on my paper "K-Means Clustering-Aided Non-Coherent Detection for Molecular Communications" for CITI laboratory, a joint laboratory between Inria, University of Lyon and INSA Lyon in Lyon, France.
+Thank MALCOLM EGAN's invitation, I gave a talk titled "Advanced Detection Schemes for Molecular Communications based on K-Means Clustering Approach" for CITI laboratory, a joint laboratory between Inria, University of Lyon and INSA Lyon in Lyon, France.
 [Slides](./PDF/Presentation/KMeans_MC_qxw.pdf)

 - 14/2/2021.
 I authored a paper, titled "MIMO interference channels assisted by reconfigurable intelligent surfaces: Mutual coupling aware sum-rate optimization based on a mutual impedance channel model" which to be submitted to IEEE WCL.